SKRC

 Regulations

-CHAMPIONSHIP REGULATIONS
+CHAMPIONSHIP REGULATIONS -

 1.1.
 TITLE.
-Shenington Kart Racing Club - 2008 Club Championship
+Shenington Kart Racing Club - 2014 Club Championship or download 2014 regulations PDF here

 1.2.
 JURISDICTION.
-The series is organised and administered by the Shenington Kart Racing Club (SKRC) in accordance with the General Regulations of the Royal Automobile Club Motor Sports Association (MSA), (incorporating the provisions of the International Sporting Code of the FIA) and the MSA specific regulations for karting, where applicable, the ABkC regulations within the 2008 MSA Kart Race Yearbook and these Championship regulations.
-MSA Championship Permit No: TBA; Status: Clubman.
+The series is organised and administered by the Shenington Kart Racing Club (SKRC) in accordance with the General Regulations of the Royal Automobile Club Motor Sports Association (MSA), (incorporating the provisions of the International Sporting Code of the FIA) and the MSA specific regulations for karting, where applicable, the ABkC regulations within the 2014 MSA Kart Race Yearbook and these Championship regulations.
+MSA Championship Permit No: CHK2014/K044; Status: Clubman.
 GRADE: D Unsponsored (non-commercial).

 1.3.
 OFFICIALS.